-Q. Can an evaluator be retired?
+Q. Can a homeschool evaluator be retired?
 The person I would like to evaluate my child is a retired teacher who does not currently have a teaching license but does have a master’s degree.

 A. The Virginia homeschool law states that a person may do an evaluation if they are licensed to teach in any state or if they have a master’s degree or higher.
 BOTH a teaching license and master’s degree are not required–only one of the two qualifications fulfills the law.
 Even though the person may be retired from teaching and no longer has a teaching license, she still has a master’s degree and would qualify as an evaluator under 22.1-254.1(C).